“If you don’t design your life, someone else will design it for you and you just might not like their idea of balance.”

-Whether you use that time to read, to practice yoga, or to take a brisk walk outside, give yourself some much needed down time to do the things that bring you joy.
+Whether you use that time to read, practice yoga, or take a brisk walk outside, give yourself some much-needed downtime to do the things that bring you joy.

 4. Get adequate sleep

-If you are used to getting about half of the required amount of sleep, it’s helpful to start by adding 30 minutes more to your normal sleep pattern and then gradually increase it.
+If you are used to getting about half of the required amount of sleep, it’s helpful to start by adding 30 minutes more to your normal sleep pattern and then gradually increasing it.

-Soon enough, you’ll find yourself waking up feeling revitalized and be more ready to tackle whatever life throws at you each and every day.
+Soon enough, you’ll find yourself waking up feeling revitalized and being more ready to tackle whatever life throws at you each and every day.